Just in time for spring planting season, a new pollinator exhibit has bloomed at the Forest Preserve District’s Isle a la Cache Museum in Romeoville.

-This ongoing program runs from Tuesday, April 27, to Sunday, June 13.
+“Pollinators: Little Helpers, Big Results” runs from Tuesday, April 27, through Sunday, June 13.
 Museum hours are 10 a.m. to 4 p.m.
-Tuesdays to Saturdays and noon to 4 p.m.
+Tuesdays through Saturdays and noon to 4 p.m.
 Sundays.
 The museum is closed Mondays.

-This exhibition is made possible by The Paly Foundation, which focuses on efforts that highlight the importance of conserving and protecting natural habitats and wildlife populations.
-It is funded in part by The Nature Foundation of Will County.
+This exhibit is made possible by The Paly Foundation, which focuses on efforts that highlight the importance of conserving and protecting natural habitats and wildlife populations.
+And it is partly funded by The Nature Foundation of Will County.